 The Racist & Bias Incident Response Team has been notified and is working with the appropriate departments to identify the person(s) responsible.

-Students, faculty, staff and visitors who believe they have been the target of bias, intolerance or discrimination may report an incident to the Office for Inclusive Excellence (bias and intolerance) or the Office of Equal Opportunity and Affirmative Action (sexual misconduct and discrimination).
+Students, faculty, staff and visitors who believe they have been the target of bias, intolerance or discrimination may report an incident to the public incident report form (bias and intolerance) or the Office of Equal Opportunity and Affirmative Action (sexual misconduct and discrimination).

 On the evening of Dec.
 19, 2021, the University of Utah Racist and Bias Incident Response Team became aware, through an Instagram post, of a potential racist incident in an on-campus residence hall.
 The Instagram post stated, “University of Utah Students walked through residence halls in KKK uniforms & smeared poop on a Black student’s door.”
 Based on information gathered by Housing and Residential Education, there were two separate reports of incidents, occurring approximately a month apart, which may be those referred to in the post – both incidents are being reviewed, and at this time, they do not appear to be linked.

 On Sept.
 1, 2021, a resident reported that they found a paper towel with a brown substance on their door handle.

 A month later, on Oct.
 2, 2021, a Resident Assistant (RA) in the same residence hall reported that they overheard some students in an elevator saying that there were people in “white KKK-like attire who were trying to recruit people.”